hauskens/YappR/README.md

 Also thanks to [NLQotes](https://github.com/irinelul/NLQuotes) for inspiration to use `tsvector` in PostgreSQL

+Some code, comments, and documentation were generated or refined with the help of large-language-model tools.
+All outputs were reviewed and integrated by the project maintainer.

 ## Running the project

 Nvidia GPU is required to run the transcription workers.